tenable/terrascan/README.md

 ## Policies
 Terrascan policies are written using the [Rego policy language](https://www.openpolicyagent.org/docs/latest/policy-language/).
 Every rego includes a JSON "rule" file which defines metadata for the policy.
 By default, Terrascan downloads policies from Terrascan repositories while scanning for the first time.
-However if you want to download the latest policies, you need to run the Initialization process.
+However, if you want to download the latest policies, you need to run the Initialization process.
 See [Usage](https://runterrascan.io/docs/usage/command_line_mode/) for information about the Initialization process.

-Note: The scan command will implicitly run the initialization process there are no policies found.
+Note: The scan command will implicitly run the initialization process if there are no policies found.

 ## Customizing scans